light gray lines

 Step 2: Planning the migration strategy

-Based on the result of the technical assessment, you should select how you’ll move each workload.
+Based on the result of the technical assessment, select how to move each workload.
 GCP supports multiple migration strategies:

 Without planning, the migration costs can spiral out of control, particularly due to post-migration optimization, errors, and rollbacks.
 Businesses should also prepare for the expenses of application downtime.